 - are kept up to date by Highways Managers on highways maintenance.

-- have an annual budget of £50,000 for smaller local transport improvements.
-This is part of the Local Transport Plan and will be a four year programme.
+- have an annual budget ranging between £22,932 - £144,660 (dependant on number of Members per CNA) for smaller local transport improvements.
+This is part of the Local Transport Plan and will be a three year programme starting in April 2022.

 For information on how to get involved: